-The Weekly Standard has a solid reputation for well written conservative journalism featuring prominent writers such as Tucker Carlson, Brit Hume and PJ O’Rourke.
-The Weekly Standard typically publishes articles that are favorable to the right and uses moderate loaded wording such as this: Are Conservatives Giving Up On Democracy?
-When reporting on President Trump the Weekly Standard is neither openly for, or against him, but rather reports factually with a conservative leaning opinion.
+The Weekly Standard has a solid reputation for well written conservative journalism featuring prominent writers such as Tucker Carlson, Brit Hume, and PJ O’Rourke.
+The Weekly Standard typically publishes articles that are favorable to the right and uses moderately loaded wording such as this: Are Conservatives Giving Up On Democracy?
+When reporting on President Trump the Weekly Standard is neither openly for, or against him, but rather reports factually with a conservative-leaning opinion.
 When it comes to sourcing information, they tend to use quotes as they are a print magazine.
 Articles on the website are properly sourced with hyperlinks to credible media outlets.

-In 2017, The Weekly Standard became the first conservative fact checker to join Facebook’s Fact Checking Network and is signatory of the International Fact Checking Network, which Media Bias Fact Check uses to determine factual reporting for out source reviews.
+In 2017, The Weekly Standard became the first conservative fact-checker to join Facebook’s Fact Checking Network and is a signatory of the International Fact Checking Network, which Media Bias Fact Check uses to determine factual reporting for our source reviews.
 (7/19/2016) Updated (D. Van Zandt 8/9/2018)

 Last Updated on July 1, 2023 by Media Bias Fact Check